Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$

 Due to \eqref{eq:def_c} $\partial_t\ln \mu$ is a meromorphic function on the hyperelliptic curve $\Sigma$ and the periods of the meromorphic differential $d\ln\mu$ do not depend on $t$.
 The closing condition of definition \ref{spectraldata} is preserved if $\frac{\rmd}{\rmd t}\ln \mu(\a_i(t),\,t) = 0$ for all roots $\a_i (t)$ of $a(t)$, which holds precisely when

 Using equations \eqref{eq:def_c} and \eqref{eq:dlogmu}, the closing conditions are therefore preserved if and only if

 This equation describes the deformation of the spectral curve $\Sigma$.
-The polynomial $b$ exists and integrals along cycle are multiple of $\mi \pi \Z$.
+The polynomial $b$ exists and integrals along cycles are multiples of $\mi \pi \Z$.
 The condition $c(1)=0$ ensures that the value of $\mu$ remains constant at $\lambda =1$, that is $\mu (1)=\pm 1$.